sindresorhus/screenfull/readme.md

 #### .request()

-Accepts a DOM element, otherwise it will use the <html>`.
-If called with another element than the current active one, it will switch to that.
+Accepts a DOM element.
+Default is `<html>`.
+If called with another element than the currently active, it will switch to that.

 #### .exit()